jpmckeown/pitch-sorted/pitch-used.md

 Sorted differs: not attempting flocking AI, not copying realistic mechanism i.e. moving herder (dog or human) repels sheep.

 About me
 Years ago I made a 4-player "House-hunting game" to help Geography students lean about GIS.
-My day-job since April has been looking for a job.
+MMy day-job since April has been looking for a job.
 : HHG imagery

 Overview